 Also a mid-season variety.
 Fruit is small, sweet and juicy with good flavour, but seedy.

 A mid-season hybrid, maturing in early July.
 The fruit has a distinct neck and thin bright reddish-orange rind, which is difficult to peel.
 Fruit is also subject to brown spot when grown in coastal areas.

-A late variety, maturing in August in the warmer districts but sometimes harvested as late as October in cooler areas.
+Alate variety, maturing in August in the warmer districts but sometimes harvested as late as October in cooler areas.
 It is not a true mandarin but a natural tangor of good eating quality.

 An attractive late hybrid mandarin with reddish-orange rind.
 It is very juicy with a distinctive flavour.

-This is a good quality, very late maturing variety (end of September).
+A good quality, very late maturing variety (end of September).

 Grapefruit require hot, dry growing conditions to ensure good flavour and quality.

 A nearly seedless variety with straw-coloured flesh, it can be harvested from July but is sweeter if left until October in the Sydney area.
-A natural physiological preharvest fruit drop is a common problem and can occur just as the fruit is colouring or before it is fully mature (see the section ‘Problems’ for more details).
+A natural physiological preharvest fruit drop is a common problem and can occur just as the fruit is colouring or before it is fully mature See the Problems section for more details.

 A hybrid with large, pale orange rind and flesh.
 This variety is more suitable for growing in colder districts than other true grapefruit varieties.

-Limes are suitable for growing only in frost-free sites.
+Limes are only suitable for growing in frost-free sites.
 They do well in the more tropical areas.